 Transforming Social Media

-The third set of solutions addresses a deeply-connected problem, though this time societal division is confronted in the digital arena.
+The third set of solutions addresses a deeply related problem.
+This time, however, societal division is confronted in the digital arena.
 Here, a spiral of polarizing media innovations and the prevalence of ideological echo chambers result in increased segregation and the radicalization of opinions.
-As previously discussed, these platforms are actively designed to amplify the opinions of like-minded people, which leaves mutual understanding and shared experiences confined to the authority of algorithms.
-A central source of this calamity is the business model of the social media giants, where incentives are positioned towards advertising and manipulation instead of deliberation and serendipitous interaction.
-In response, Tristan Harris, a former design ethicist at Google and president of the Center of Humane Technology, suggests a switch of these platforms towards an exchange-based business model, where revenue is earned with transaction fees instead of the accumulation of private data.
-Initiatives such as Libra, a blockchain-based payment system proposed by Facebook, constitute a first step in this direction.
+We have previously encountered that these platforms are actively designed to amplify the opinions of like-minded people, which leaves mutual understanding and shared experiences confined to the authority of algorithms.
+A central source of this calamity is the business model of the social media giants, where incentives are biased towards advertising and manipulation instead of deliberation and serendipitous interaction.

-A second idea targets the fragmentation and reduction of information across groups that originates from the rise of echo chambers in social media.
-Here, Cass Sunstein proposes to create systems that deliberately confront us with diverging viewpoints on social media platforms.
-Scrolling through our news feeds should expose us to ideas and content we might not have chosen in advance rather than present us with messages that solely reinforce our confirmation biases.
+A second idea targets the design of the algorithms that provide us with the content in our newsfeeds.
+Here, Cass Sunstein proposes to create systems that deliberately confront us with diverging viewpoints.
+This would prevent the establishment of echo chambers and force us to engage with ideas we may not agree with, challenging our inherent tendency to confirm our pre-existing viewpoints.
+In an ideal world, scrolling through our newsfeeds should expose us to ideas and content we might not have chosen in advance rather than present us with messages that reinforce our confirmation biases.
 For one thing, this would prevent like-minded people to exclusively exchange ideas amongst themselves.
-But also, the resulting encounters and discussions would benefit from greater cognitive diversity, as different ways of thinking and varying perspectives are considered to significantly increase the quality of deliberated outcomes.
+In addition, the public discourse would become much more fertile.
+Enlarged cognitive diversity, i.e. the combination of different ways of thinking and varying perspectives, would significantly increase the quality of deliberated outcomes and provide the substance to more effective policy decisions.

 Rethinking Political Decision-Making

-Finally, we are presented with a moment of opportunity to test out novel forms of political decision-making.
+Finally, we should view the current democratic crisis as an opportunity to test out novel forms of political decision-making.
 Having discussed how a growing distance between many citizens and elected representatives has led to resentment with the political establishment, why not come up with ways that enable people to have a larger stake in the political process?
-Sure, solely based on voter turnout and interest in current policy debates, most people today do not necessarily seem to want more political involvement.
+Admittedly, the data on voter turnout and interest in current policy debates does not suggest that most people today want more political involvement.
 However, as the political scientist Yasha Mounk argues, citizens’ engagement on Twitter, Facebook, and other online platforms have projected a sense of what it feels like to have a direct and real impact.
-Take that away from them, combine it with the slow-moving decision-making processes of democracy and the result is an agitated electorate and growing elite antipathy.
+Take that away, combine it with the slow-moving decision-making processes of democracy and what you get is an agitated electorate that feels increasingly distant from their political representatives.

 - Cass Sunstein – #Republic